RenlingHu/LamNet/README.md

 # all-host training
 python 01.1_train.py --task_type=abfe --mode=multi --system=all --use_aue_weight=False

 # Test model generalization
 # RBFE
 python 01.2_generalize.py --model_path='model/rbfe/rbfe_targetspecific/BACE_w/model/epoch100-rmse2.1705-pr0.9950-criterion1.8158-score0.8184.pt'
 ```

 ### 3. Model Evaluation and Optimization

+The checkpoints used for all the experiments in the article are provided under the corresponding categories in the `model/`.

 ```bash
 # Binding free energy scoring
 # RBFE